venveo/craft-characteristic/README.md

 Characteristic Value has a `value` attribute that is a text string that is unique to each Characteristic.
 For example: "Yes", "No", "1.25".

-#### Characteristic Link
+#### Characteristic Link Block
-An Element that contains the linkage between a particular Characteristic, a Characteristic Value, the field it was created from, as well as the element its attached to.
+An Element that contains the linkage between a particular Characteristic, a number of Characteristic Values, the field it was created from, as well as the element its attached to.

 #### Characteristic Field